 Because of his personal and professional experiences, Dr. Harry set out to create the premier individualized, concierge treatment experience available in the country.
 Each client is evaluated based on their needs and an appropriate treatment plan is created which addresses those unique needs, while honoring the time and resources available to create the appropriate plan.

 Offering a full-continuum of care and multiple pathways to recovery, the treatment can be delivered through Dr. Harry’s Outpatient Center, in-home care with 24-hour staff, locally in accommodations of the client’s choosing and remotely via tele-health.
 The entire process is managed by: a licensed medical professional and supported by counselors, therapists, psychologists, psychiatrists, sober coaches, sober companions, holistic practitioners, nutritionists, spiritual guides and fitness experts.
 Dr. Harry and his team believe the solution lies in biological, psychological, social and spiritual interventions and that the whole self must be treated, as well as the family or professional environment the client is coming from and returning to.

 Dr. Harry and his team can create a solution for you and will use any resource available, and all aspects of care, to bundle the ultimate service delivery that can condense months, or even years, of treatment into a shorter timeframe.
-This a la carte and individualized approach also allows Dr. Harry to customize to needs and financial resources.
-Dr. Harry also utilizes tele-medicine and distance learning tools to help make his custom treatments available regardless of geography and to extend the treatment episode.
+This a la carte and individualized approach also allows Dr. Harry to customize the individual’s needs and financial resources.
+Dr. Harry also utilizes tele-medicine and distance learning tools to help make his custom treatments available regardless of geography.
 Dr. Harry’s practice was built for those individuals who desperately need relief from an addiction lifestyle—whether for the first time or after umpteen stints in treatment.
-Start your recovery and change your life!